roshanlam/OS/README.md

 ## ToDo

 * Integrate Rim with this OS
-* Have a custom installation process
+* Have a custom installation process (Web Dev, Software Dev, Mobile Dev, ML etc)
+* Integrate BlockChain into the OS